ThanhNhan2002/SpeciaFrontEnd/README.md

 * Download the reports of the digital workers by selecting the checkboxes

 ## What we use
-React (bootstrapped with Create React App) and other awesome libraries
+React, Bootstrap and other awesome libraries

 ## Notes
 This project focuses on the front-end implementation for Spectar's new product, the Specia platform.
 While the back-end system is currently under development, it is not publicly available to ensure the cybersecurity of Spectar Group.